 Drying Retention Time

-The raw material is pulled through the pipework and dried in one single pass.
+In a pipe/flash dryer, the raw material is pulled through the pipework and dried in one single pass.
 However, the retention time is very low, as the raw material is carried in the hot smoke for only a second or so.
-Now if the raw material is below for example 25% moisture content this may be sufficient time to dry the material to below 15% moisture.
+Now if the raw material is below for example 25% moisture content this may be sufficient time to dry the material to below 15%.
 However, if the raw material was produced from virgin wood above 50% this would not be sufficient drying time.
 Therefore it would require multiple passes through the dryer to get to a moisture content below 15%.

 Flash Dryers Lack of Precise Process Control